-In the same way that we try to make our practice (another unavoidable “curse”) as interesting and enjoyable as possible, there are many ways by which we can lighten the load of our uncomfortable (and unavoidable) extensions:
+Extensions on the cello share certain characteristics with practice in general: both are an unavoidable (and potentially irritating) constant in our cellistic lives.
+In the same way that we try to make our practice as interesting and enjoyable as possible, there are many ways by which the small-handed cellist can lighten the load of our extensions:

 - maintain them for as little time as possible

-- avoid them: by shifting more rather extending, and by using thumbposition
+- avoid them: by shifting more (rather than extending), and by using thumbposition

 - practice them regularly

 We will now look at each of these in more detail.

 1: MAINTAIN EXTENSIONS FOR AS LITTLE TIME AS POSSIBLE

 Even in passages that seem to be entirely and unavoidably in extended position, we have several ways by which we can reduce the amount of time that we are actually playing in the extended position